 Rewards and Encouragement

 Check out this fascinating study about chores and rewards!
-When children were given a toy as a motivator for doing their task or chore, they were less likely to further engage in helping again.
+When children were given a toy as a motivator for doing their task or chore, they were less likely to engage in helping again.

 What does this mean?